MustardChef/WSABuilds/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/PeterNjeim/MagiskOnWSA/total.svg?label=Downloads+%28latest+only%29)](https://github.com/PeterNjeim/MagiskOnWSA/releases/latest)

 > Note: This repository is designed specifically not to be forked.
 This does not use the same mechanism as the original MagiskOnWSA.
-Don't fork this repository unless you're a developer and want to modify the code itself or want to download a specific configuration of WSA not already available in this repository (rare).
+Don't fork this repository unless you're a developer and want to modify the code itself or want to download a specific configuration of WSA not already available in this repository.

 ## Installation